marianaWest/Copy1Hackathon/README.md

 <kbd><img src="https://github.com/user-attachments/assets/91d0ddf3-2d5f-4b6b-835a-457ac7d724d9" width="600" border="2px"></kbd><br />

 To make the dataset more user-friendly, this has been processed using Open Refine.
-Detailed information on how this has been done and a copy of the script exported from Open Refine can be found in the **[Data cleaning pipeline](Metadata/COPY 1 split data)**
+Detailed information on how this has been done and a copy of the script exported from Open Refine can be found in the **[Data cleaning pipeline](Metadata/COPY 1 split data)** folder.

-The metadata folder contains three files.
-The larger copy1_catalogue.zip file contains 275 json files derived from the The National Archives' Discovery catalogue.
-A tabular (tab separated) version of this data is also available in the copy1_catalogue_tsv.zip file.

-You can also browse the contents of a box by appending the same reference number to: https://discovery.nationalarchives.gov.uk/browse/r/h/
+Splitting include:
+* Address (comma-split)
+* Addition of _Approximate Location_
+* Multiple copyright owners and authors

+## Collaborative hackathon
+In January 2025 a hybrid collaborative hackathon was held at The National Archives.
+Participants have experimented with the _COPY proccessed data_
+Additional material was made available, this included:
+* COPY 1/60 images
+* Selection of stereoscopic images from different boxes

+The outcome of the hackathon and a report of the experiments run by the teams can be accessed reading the co-authored [Collaborative hackathon experimentation report](Collaborative hackathon/Collaborative hackathon experimentation.md)

+The hackathon was generously supported by The National Archives strategic fund 2024/2025.

-## Images
+### Images (COPY 1/60)
-The images are digitised versions of forms submitted to the Stationer's Company in the first quarter of 1883 to register the copyright of photographs or other artworks.
-Generally, a form is filled in with a description of the photography/art and details of the Author and Owner of the Copyright.
+The images are digitised versions of forms submitted to the Stationer's Company.
 A copy of the copyrighted image is attached to the form.
 In most cases, therefore, there are two digitised versions of each form - one with the image visible, and another with it folded out the way so that the details of the form are visible.
 This is not always the case.

 The images are all extracted from the PDFs available to download at: https://discovery.nationalarchives.gov.uk/details/r/C325807
 The images in the Images folder are from box 60 (reference COPY 1/60, see: https://discovery.nationalarchives.gov.uk/browse/r/h/C325807).
 Each individual form has a number stamped on it (usually in the top right hand corner, but sometimes further down).
 That number completes the catalogue reference for that specific form.
 So the form with number 22 on it has reference COPY 1/60/22.
 The file names of the images in the Image folder do not match those reference numbers (since there is not a 1:1 relationship between images and forms), so the image file names have been added into the json file for this box only.
 As it is a special case the file C325807_catalogue_structure.json has been copied into the Metadata folder outside of the zip file for convenience.

-Finally, for COPY 1/60 we have experimented with the Llama 3.2 LLM to further process the catalogue entries so that names and addresses are separated into the individual fields within the json.
+For COPY 1/60 we have experimented with the Llama 3.2 LLM to further process the catalogue entries so that names and addresses are separated into the individual fields within the json.